The German and English versions of "The Dark I Know Well".

 In the original play Melchior's giving Moritz's ghost a farewell (after the ghost deviously tried to drive Melchior to suicide) and telling his friend something among the lines of "if my personality was to change a hundred times, you might be my closest friend".
 The Masked Man last lines "To you [Moritz] the soothing consciousness that you have nothing, to you [Melchior] the enervating doubts about everything."
 Although Moritz is upset that he will continue to rot in his grave, he realizes he can smile in dignity as he lays down to eternal rest.
 This can also be partially listened to in the 2001 Workshop.

-One of the times this troper saw the show, they also had Martha not only cry, but kiss the flower before dropping it in the grave.
+In some productions, Martha not only cries, but kisses the flower before dropping it in the grave.
 Given the fact that it is established that she had a crush on Moritz, this adds a whole new tear jerker to an already very sad scene.

 Frau Gabor's letter to Moritz, in productions where she's portrayed as writing it in good faith — it doesn't do much to help him, and it's clunky, but it's clear she really does love him and she's trying with the only tools she has (reassuring him that even famous businessmen and scholars did poorly in school, that it's not the end of the world, that he doesn't have to run away or do anything rash or hurt himself)to keep this boy safe.
 It's still not enough, but she never had the tools to do the job in the first place.
 Likewise, the scene where Melchior's parents have to decide what to do with him after the news comes out of what happened to Wendla — whatever may have happened in any given performance of the show, they think their beloved son, who they have striven to raise liberally and as a free thinker, is a hooligan and a rapist.
 Their decision to send him to a reformatory really is rooted in a genuine desire to help him, they just don't have the tools to do that either.
 All the Adults Are Useless content in the plotline is frustrating and annoying to many fans, but the moments where it shines through as more than just "adults suck!" are hard.
 None of the parents, even the ones who try to do a good job, have any more idea what they're doing than the kids; were they ever shown any better?